Measuring galaxy abundance and clustering at high redshift from incomplete spectroscopic data: Tests on mock catalogs: Effects of flux limit criteria on galaxy clustering

-This weight will be used to correct for the sampling rate effect of the survey when we estimate both the number density and clustering of the galaxies.
-For the measurements of LF and GSMF with the $V_{\rm max}$-weighting method, we multiply the $V_{\rm max}$ weighting, $V_{\rm survey}/V_{{\rm max},i}$, by the sky position-dependent weight $w_{{\rm sky},i}$ given by \autoref{eq:w_sky} to give the total weight for a given galaxy:
+This weight will be used to correct for the effect of sampling rate and redshift success rate of the survey when we estimate both the number density and clustering of galaxies.

-For the measurements of the projected 2PCF, we weight each galaxy in the galaxy sample by $w_{\rm sky,i}$ given by \autoref{eq:w_sky} when computing $DD$, $DR$ and $N_d$.

-As we will show below using tests on mock samples of both zCOSMOS and PFS, the LF and GSMF can be fully reproduced with the weighting scheme described above, but one has to correct for the other two effects in order to measure the projected 2PCF accurately.